corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 }
 ```

-### On-board a new member
+## On-board a new member

 Joining a business network is a 2 step process.
+First the prospective member must send a request.
+Then the request is approved and the member is added.

 ### Step 1 - prospective member sends a membership request